junxit/us-congress-bills-114/metadata.md

 - 2015-07-29 — Motion to reconsider laid on the table Agreed to without objection.
 - 2015-07-29 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 424 - 0 (Roll no. 485). (text: CR 7/27/2015 H5504)
 - 2015-07-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 424 - 0 (Roll no. 485).(text: CR 7/27/2015 H5504)
+- 2015-07-30 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.